Nehemiah Well Drilling Initiative

 Perina said: "The technology that Operation Nehemiah employed to establish this efficient source of water to serve the community demonstrates the power of God to provide for his people through the local church without the need for relying on UN handouts".

-In addition to the mission base well in Borongole, we were also able to drill a second solar operated well in Beth Israel Farmland, five miles east of our mission base to make drip irrigation during the lengthy dry season a reality.
+In addition to the mission base well in Borongole, we were also able to drill the second solar operated well in Beth Israel Farmland, five miles east of our mission base to make drip irrigation during the lengthy dry season a reality.
 Our newest well was drilled in 2017 On Gordon Mt., our third mission base and radio broadcasting center.

 Our goal is to help facilitate the drilling of clean, solar wells throughout the region to serve local churches as they reach their communities with the Gospel of Jesus Christ.